DESY-MPL_LUX_Focusing mirror_credits_UHH-MKirchen.jpeg

 In addition to our flagship activities, KALDERA and FLASHForward, we have a diverse portfolio of third-party funded projects supporting our mission to advance the fundamental understanding of plasma accelerators and mature the technology towards applications.

-Our projects are funded through a wide variety of sources, ranging from the DFG Emmy-Noether programme (SPLICE), to BMBF-funded projects (BEETLE), to a European network for PhD students (EPACE), and more.
+Our projects are funded through a wide variety of sources, ranging from the DFG Emmy Noether programme (SPLICE), to BMBF-funded projects (VERA, BEETLE), to a European network for PhD students (EPACE), and more.

 SPLICE